microsoftgraph/microsoft-graph-docs-contrib/concepts/onboarding-experience-overview.md

 2. Create a new Azure AD app.

-3. Your global administrator authorizes the app in the [Data Connect app registration portal](https://aka.ms/mgdcinazure)—and specifies the data that is required for the application.
+3. Register the app with Data Connect in the [Data Connect app registration portal](https://aka.ms/mgdcinazure)—and specify the data that is required for the application.
 For details, see [app registration](./app-registration.md).

 4. Your global administrator authorizes the app in the Data Connect app authorization portal.
 For details, see [app authorization](./app-authorization.md).